1st test of a working television, October 2, 1925

 He did so in his London lab, where he successfully transmitted the first television picture with a greyscale image: the head of a ventriloquist's dummy in a 30-line vertically scanned image, at five pictures per second.

 Upon that success, Baird called in an office worker, 20-year-old William Edward Taynton, so that he could see what a human face would look like televised.
 Taynton became the first person to be televised in a full tonal range.

 Baird was eager to share the news of this accomplishment with the masses.
 He went to the office of his local daily newspaper to promote his invention.
 The news editor was terrified of his claims, described Baird as a lunatic who said he had a machine for seeing by wireless, and told reception to be cautious of him because he could be armed with a razor and violent.

-He later demonstrated the world's first color transmission in July 1928 and in 1932 became the first person in Britain to demonstrate ultra-short wave transmission.
+He went on to demonstrate the world's first color transmission in 1928 and in 1932, he became the first person in Britain to demonstrate ultra-short wave transmission.